ccasas777/demo-rooplot/README.md

 2. fftw3.h & libfftw3-3.dll & libfftw3-3.lib : It's a high efficiency DFT program. if you like to know details, please refer to https://www.fftw.org/

-3. rootplot.h & rootplot.cpp : It's a simple class to integrate the root core functions for 2D numerical plot.
+3. rootplot.h & rootplot.cpp : It's a simple class to integrate the root core functions for 2D numerical plot. website: https://root.cern/

 ## Environmental setup